briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     sanction imposed for the offense, the court shall impose a class four suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (A)(4) of Ohio R.C.
-4510.02.
+    [4510.02][ORC Section 4510.02].
 The court may grant limited driving privileges relative to the suspension under Ohio R.C.
-4510.021 and 4510.13.
+[4510.021][ORC Section 4510.021] and 4510.13.

     3. _(3)_ If the offender also is convicted of or also pleads guilty to a specification of the type described in Ohio R.C.
-2941.1416 and if the court imposes a jail term for the violation of subsection (b) of this section, the court shall impose upon the offender an additional definite jail term pursuant to division (E) of Ohio R.C.
-2929.24.
+[2941.1416][ORC Section 2941.1416] and if the court imposes a jail term for the violation of subsection (b) of this section, the court shall impose upon the offender an additional definite jail term pursuant to division (E) of Ohio R.C.
+    [2929.24][ORC Section 2929.24].

     4. _(4)_ The offender shall provide the court with proof of financial responsibility as defined in Ohio R.C.
-4509.01.
+[4509.01][ORC Section 4509.01].
 If the offender fails to provide that proof of financial responsibility, then, in addition to any other penalties provided by law, the court may order restitution pursuant to Ohio R.C.
-2929.28, in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during or after committing the violation of subsection (b) of this section.\
+[2929.28][ORC Section 2929.28], in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during or after committing the violation of subsection (b) of this section.\
     (ORC 4511.19)

 10. _(j)_ **Physical Control Penalty.** Whoever violates subsection (d) hereof